Lemon Law in South DakotaGet detailed Vehicle History Report in 3 Easy Steps

 The problems must arise from routine use, not through acts of abuse or neglect.
 Also, the problems cannot be the result of an accident, or an alteration of the vehicle that is not authorized by the manufacturer.

-Any type of vehicle "intended for use of and operation on the public highways which is self-propelled" is covered by the law.
-Except for motor homes, and vehicles weighing over 10,000 pounds.
+Any type of vehicle made for use on public highways is covered by the Lemon Law, except for motor homes and vehicles weighing 10,000 lbs. or more.

-The law applies to both new and used vehicles, but the vehicle must have under 12,000 miles on it, and must be within one year of its original delivery date.
+The law applies to both new and used vehicles, but the vehicle must have under 24,000 miles on it, and must be within 2 years of its original delivery date.

 Unfortunately, leased vehicles of any kind do not qualify for protection.